MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Azure Firewall Manager, now in GA, allows the deployment of Azure Firewall in the Virtual WAN hub.

 - Virtual WAN hub-to-hub traffic via Azure Firewall is currently not supported.
 As alternative, use the native hub-to-hub transit routing capabilities in Virtual WAN.
-Use NSGs to allow/block virtual network traffic across hubs.
+Use network security groups (NSGs) to allow or block virtual network traffic across hubs.

 **Design recommendations:**

-- We highly recommend Virtual WAN for new large/global network deployments in Azure where you need global transit connectivity across Azure regions and on-premises locations.
-That way, you don't have to manually set up Azure networking transitive routing.
+- We highly recommend Virtual WAN for new large or global network deployments in Azure where you need global transit connectivity across Azure regions and on-premises locations.
+That way, you don't have to manually set up transitive routing for Azure networking.

   The following figure depicts a sample global enterprise deployment with datacenters spread across Europe and the United States.
 The deployment also has a large number of branch offices within both regions.
 The environment is globally connected via Virtual WAN and ExpressRoute Global Reach.